aws-observability/aws-otel-python/integration-test-apps/auto-instrumentation/flask/README.md

-# AWS Distro for OpenTelemetry Python - Integration Testing App - Auto instrumentation - Flask
+# AWS Distro for OpenTelemetry Python - Integration Testing App - Auto-instrumentation - Flask

 This application validates the continual integration of automatic instrumentation with the AWS Distro for OpenTelemetry Python and the AWS X-Ray back-end service.
 Validation is done using the [AWS Test Framework for OpenTelemetry](https://github.com/aws-observability/aws-otel-test-framework).